juliendoutre/beagle/doc/report.md

   -e ENGINE, --engine ENGINE
-                        the engine to use to perform queries among (binary, vectorial) (default: binary)
+                        the engine to use to perform queries among (binary, vectorial) (default: binary) -o OUTPUT, --output OUTPUT
+                        to save the results of a direct query to a file (default: None)
 ```

 Unlike the `index` command, `search` will launch an interactive console that allows the user to enter several requests without the need to reload the index (which is a time-expensive operation) if it is not provided a query argument.
 The console understands some metacommands, prefixed with a `.` (like in the SQLite prompt):